vegaprotocol/specs/protocol/0013-ACCT-accounts.md

 - When a market opens for trading, there is an insurance account that is able to be used by that market for every settlement asset of that market. (<a name="0013-ACCT-020" href="#0013-ACCT-020">0013-ACCT-020</a>)
 - Only protocol-initiated aka internal transfer requests move money in or out of the insurance account.
 User initiated transfer requests cannot be used to move funds in or out of insurance pool. (<a name="0013-ACCT-021" href="#0013-ACCT-021">0013-ACCT-021</a>)
-- When all markets of a risk universe expire and/or are closed, the insurance pool account has its outstanding funds redistributed to the global insurance pool account for the appropriate asset (if it doesn't exist create it) and other insurance pools using the same asset. (<a name="0013-ACCT-032" href="#0013-ACCT-032">0013-ACCT-032</a>)
+- When all markets of a risk universe expire and/or are closed, the insurance pool account has its outstanding funds redistributed to the global insurance pool account for the appropriate asset (if it doesn't exist create it), other insurance pools using the same asset will not get the outstanding funds. (<a name="0013-ACCT-033" href="#0013-ACCT-033">0013-ACCT-033</a>)

 ### Special case: Staking accounts